llvm/llvm-project/lldb/docs/resources/test.rst

 A good rule of thumb is to prefer shell tests when what is being tested is relatively simple.
 Expressivity is limited compared to the API tests, which means that you have to have a well-defined test scenario that you can easily match with ``FileCheck``.
-Though Shell tests can be run remotely, remote debugging behavior must be tested with API tests.
+Though Shell tests can be run remotely, behavior specific to remote debugging must be tested with API tests instead.

 Another thing to consider are the binaries being debugged, which we call inferiors.
 For shell tests, they have to be relatively simple.
 The